njwatkin/Project1_Revised_EVPerfandConsExp/README_Final.md

  - Exposure of consumers to EVs

 ####Possible variables:
-*Independent variables/Features*:   Types/models available, price,

-*Dependent variables/Labels*:  Charging - locations, rates, speed, number of units available
+*Variables/Features*:   Ethnicity, gender, education, age, perceived barriers to purchase

+####Data Source:
-####Data Source: 2022 BEV and LCF Survey Report_FINAL_2 (consumerreports.org) and More Americans Would Buy an EV | Interest in Low-Carbon Fuels - Consumer Reports
+2022 BEV and LCF Survey Report_FINAL_2 (consumerreports.org)
+*More Americans Would Buy an EV | Interest in Low-Carbon Fuels* - Consumer Reports

-#####*Licensure and Credits*:  This data set is open access.
+#####*Licensure and Credits*:

-#####*Limitations*: A large amount of the data regarding consumers was in reports, rather than data sets giving opinions and reasons to adopt and/or not adopt.
+Open access

+#####*Limitations*:
+The data was from reports.
+The data was scraped from the reports and analyzied.   .

 ## Preprocessing and Analytics
 ---
+ Across all Pickup truck, heavy utility, and commmerical vehicle data were excluded from the datasets used for analyses.

 ### 1.)
 Attributes:
 #### Exploration:  The relationship between EV model and real-world fuel economy